QA-Vlad/ADB-Device-Manager/README.md

 ## 📱 About the Project

-**ADB Screen Randomizer** is an IntelliJ IDEA plugin designed to simplify the process of testing mobile applications on various screen resolutions and DPIs.
-The plugin allows you to quickly and conveniently change the screen parameters of connected Android devices directly from the IDE, significantly speeding up the UI adaptability testing process.
+**ADB Device Manager** is an IntelliJ IDEA plugin designed to simplify the process of testing mobile applications on various screen resolutions and DPIs.
+This essential toolkit for mobile QA engineers and developers allows you to manage Android device display settings, presets, and testing configurations directly from your IDE.

 ### 🎯 Project Goal